githubtkompare/datatables-poc-2025/DATABASE.md

 ## Table Overview

-The database consists of 6 main tables:
+The database consists of 6 main tables with comprehensive stored procedure support:

 ### Core Tables